staplets/Assignment1/bio.md

 #Favorite Color
 * I always thought it was orange, but I wear a lot of blue, so I'll say blue.

+#Favorite Food
+* Any kind of seafood is my favorite food.